meta-llama/llama/FAQ.md

 A: Yes.
 There are more details about our use of human annotators in the [research paper](https://arxiv.org/abs/2307.09288).

+**Q: Can I use the output of the models to improve the Llama 2 family of models, even though I cannot use them for other LLMs?**

+A: It's correct that the license restricts using any part of the Llama 2 models, including the response outputs to train another AI model (LLM or otherwise).
+However, one can use the outputs to further train the Llama 2 family of models.
+Techniques such as Quantized Aware Training (QAT) utilize such a technique and hence this is allowed.

 **Q: What is Llama's max output token length?**

 A: 2048.
 If you want to use more tokens, you will need to fine-tune the model so that it supports longer sequences.
 More information and examples on fine tuning can be found in the [llama recipes repo](https://github.com/facebookresearch/llama-recipes).

 **Q: Is there a multi-lingual checkpoint for researchers to download?**